NeoGeographyToolkit/StereoPipeline/docs/tools/voxblox_mesh.rst

 voxblox_mesh
 ------------

 The ``voxblox_mesh`` program takes as input several camera poses, for each such pose a point cloud in that camera's coordinates, and fuses them into a mesh.
-The input point clouds can be created either with stereo or a depth sensor.
+The input point clouds can be created either with stereo (such as with ``multi_stereo``, :numref:`multi_stereo`) or a depth sensor (see the example below).

 A basic median filter can be applied to the input clouds before fusing them.